Frequently Asked Questions (FAQs) About: Research Supplements to Promote Diversity in Health-Related Research (Diversity Supplements)

 - Candidate ineligibility (non-U.S. citizenship or permanent residency; status on PHS-funded projects; etc.)

-- Proposed research for the candidate is beyond the scope of research of the parent grant;
+- Proposed research for the candidate exceeds the scope of, or is not related to the parent grant research;